home-assistant/developers.home-assistant/docs/documenting.md

 #### Speeding up site generation

 Every release we post long changelogs to the website.
 This slows down generation of the website a bit.
-We've include some tools to temporarily exclude integrations and blog posts that you're not working on out of the way.
+We've included some tools to temporarily exclude integrations and blog posts that you're not working on out of the way.

 ```shell
 bundle exec rake isolate[filename-of-blogpost-or-integration]